AFIT-R/afit-r.github.io/analytics/predictive/linear_regression.md

 ```

 The RSE provides an absolute measure of lack of fit of our model to the data.
-But since it is measured in the units of $Y$, it is not always clear what constitutes a good RSE.
-The $R^2$ statistic provides an alternative measure of fit.
-It represents the proportion of variance explained and so it always takes on a value between 0 and 1, and is independent of the scale of $Y$. $R^2$ is simply a function of *residual sum of squares* (RSS) and *total sum of squares* (TSS):
+But since it is measured in the units of $$Y$$, it is not always clear what constitutes a good RSE.
+The $$R^2$$ statistic provides an alternative measure of fit.
+It represents the proportion of variance explained and so it always takes on a value between 0 and 1, and is independent of the scale of $$Y$$. $$R^2$$ is simply a function of *residual sum of squares* (RSS) and *total sum of squares* (TSS):

 $$ R^2 = 1 - \frac{RSS}{TSS}= 1 - \frac{\sum^n_{i=1}(y_i-\hat{y}_i)^2}{\sum^n_{i=1}(y_i-\bar{y}_i)^2} \tag{7}$$

-Similar to RSE the $R^2$ can be found at the bottom of `summary(model1)` but we can also get it directly with `rsquare`.
+Similar to RSE the $$R^2$$ can be found at the bottom of `summary(model1)` but we can also get it directly with `rsquare`.
 The result suggests that TV advertising budget can explain 64% of the variability in our sales data.

 ```r